Kara Mitchell Viesca

 2000 B.A., GERMAN, BRIGHAM YOUNG UNIVERSITY

 In the Fall of 2016, she was awarded an additional $2.7 million from OELA to continue this work.
 The new project titled, International Consortium for Multilingual Excellence in Education (ICMEE), has three major goals: to expand the use of the eWorkshops to at least 10 new states, to continue to design eWorkshops for additional groups of educators (e.g. school psychologists, administrators, special education teachers, teachers of deaf students, social studies and English language arts teachers), and to research the impact and outcomes of eWorkshop participation.
-In order to meet these goals, Dr. Viesca is collaborating with TLTE Faculty Dr. Lauren Gatti, Dr. Lydiah Kiramba, and Dr. Aaron Johnson, as well as with faculty from around the United States at the University of Colorado Denver, Vanderbilt University, Indiana University-Purdue University Indianapolis, California State University East Bay, University of Nevada Las Vegas, Saint Anselm, Elon University, Montclair State University and Boston University.
+In order to meet these goals, Dr. Viesca is collaborating with TLTE Faculty Dr. Lauren Gatti, Dr. Lydiah Kiramba, Dr. Aaron Johnson, and Dr. Justin Olmanson, as well as with faculty from around the United States at the University of Colorado Denver, Vanderbilt University, Indiana University-Purdue University Indianapolis, California State University East Bay, University of Nevada Las Vegas, Saint Anselm, Elon University, Montclair State University and Boston University.
 Senior personnel on the project also include measurement experts from Leuphana Universität Lüneburg in Germany.
+ICMEE has also developed a new collaboration with WIDA, a standards and assessment consortium composed of 39 states housed at the University of Wisconsin Madison.

 As part of this international collaboration, Dr. Viesca is also participating in the development, translation and testing of various measurement tools and data collection instruments that may assist in the research on effective teaching of multilingual learners as well as the preparation of teachers (both content teachers and language specialists) to work with multilingual learners.
-Her work is informed by critical sociocultural theory.
+Her work is informed by critical sociocultural theory, feminism, and post-humanism/new materialism.

 Areas of Expertise: